EXPRESSED EMOTION AS A THERAPY FOR SCHIZOPHRENIA

 A01 RESEARCH EXPRESSED EMOTION

-• Kavanagh reviewed 26 studies on EE and found that the mean relapse rate was 48% for patients residing with high EE families and 21% for those in low EE families.
+Building upon this foundation, Kavanagh reviewed 26 studies examining the relationship between EE and schizophrenia relapse.
+The analysis revealed that the mean relapse rate was 48% for patients residing with high-EE families, compared to 21% for those in low-EE families, underscoring the significant impact of family emotional climate on patient outcomes.

-• These studies have been supported by Linszen, who found relapse to be four times more likely in high EE homes.
-This study suggests that a high level of emotion in the family environment plays a role in the SZ patients’ disorder becoming worse.
+Additionally, Linszen et al. found that patients living in high-EE homes were four times more likely to experience relapse than those in low-EE environments.
+This study suggests that a high level of emotional expression in the family environment plays a critical role in exacerbating the patient's condition.

 A03: EVALUATION OF EXPRESSED EMOTION